joguSD/labs/ex.md

 a set of standards.
-The operating system with the largest install base that meets these standards (the Single UNIX Specifications) is Apple's OS X. Linux is a popular clone of Unix that is largely compliant with these standards and follows the same philosphies as Unix.
+The operating system with the largest install base that meets these standards (the Single UNIX Specifications) is Apple's OS X. Linux is a popular clone of Unix that is largely compliant with these standards and follows the same philosophies as Unix.

 Nearly all of what will be learned in this course will be applicable to both OS X and all types of Linux systems although the lab computers are running CentOS a